pugnascotia/spring-react-boilerplate/README.md

 either way at a *MINIMUM* version of `1.8.0_65`.
 Older versions have a bug that makes rendering brutally slow.
-Note that since React is not thread-safe, Spring is configured to use a script engine per thread, and each one will have to load the bundle when it initialised.
-You may want to load the website a few times to make sure all the threads are initialised.
+Note that since React is not thread-safe, Spring is configured to use a script engine per thread, and each one will have to load the bundle when first initialises.
+You may want to force refresh the website a few times to make sure all the threads are initialised.

 To run the frontend in hot-module reloading mode, switch to another terminal and execute: